 My mind has been my closest friend for many years.
-I have managed to reason away many ills and traumas; my mental will and strength has won me many battles.
-This same hard earned confidence is what made it all the more difficult to come to terms with my mind being unable to save itself.
-As my Doctor put it, “You wouldn’t tell a diabetic to suck it up and produce more insulin, so why do you expect different with matters of the brain?”
+I have managed to reason away many ills and traumas; my mental will and strength have won me many battles.
+This same hard-earned confidence is what made it all the more difficult to come to terms with my mind being unable to save itself.
+As my doctor put it, “You wouldn’t tell a diabetic to suck it up and produce more insulin, so why do you expect different with matters of the brain?”

-In the picture above are the words of the first of twelve steps to recovery in Alcoholics Anonymous.
+The picture above contains the words of step 1 of 12 from Alcoholics Anonymous.
 The first step involves more than just admitting that there is a problem.
 It means breaking through the denial that has kept the person locked in their misery.
 I’ve experienced this manner of denial outside the bounds of addiction.
 I’ve experienced this level of denial while attempting to be stronger than a plight that has rocked me for more than 2 years — Anxiety.

 Whatever you might be holding on to, whatever might be holding you down, let it go.
 Accept that you can be without it.
 Accept that it doesn’t define you.